|

 Jeux d'Ombres,

-Andre's first try at a feature, "Zigrail," tracks a fictional Andre,
+Andre's first try at a feature, "Zigrail," tracks a fictional Andre, played

-pregnant girlfriend and ultimately himself.
+his pregnant girlfriend and ultimately himself.

 "Une Crabe dans la tête" is Turpin’s second feature.